replaytv/colortv-docs/colortv/docs/index.md

   * FinishedTutorial

 By setting up placements inside your app, you will have the ability to control what type of ad units are being shown at specific locations in your app in real-time server side.
 In addition to added control, our machine learning algorithm optimizes the best performing ad units for specific times: Making more relevant content displayed to your users and maximizing revenue for you.
 It is recommended that you select all ad units to maximize revenue for your placements.

 ##Payments
 Payment information must be filled out before getting paid.
 Navigate to the Payments section of the dashboard and click on the settings icon above the table to edit or update your payment information.

 Payments are paid out by either Paypal or a Wire transfer.
 Contact your account manager if you would like to receive payments by Wire.
-##Referrals
-Payment information must be filled out before getting paid.
-Navigate to the Payments section of the dashboard and click on the settings icon above the table to edit or update your payment information.

-Payments are paid out by either Paypal or a Wire transfer.
-Contact your account manager if you would like to receive payments by Wire.